Mental health teams

 Kensington Inpatient Unit

-Perhaps the most well-known of our services is the Kensington Inpatient Unit.
-The 14 bed inpatient unit, or ward, is situated at the eastern end of the Kensington facility.
-A team comprising of Registered Mental Health Nurses, a Social Worker and an Occupational therapist are there to assist with the recovery process for those who are experiencing a severe mental health issue requiring intensive treatment.
+The Kensington Inpatient Unit is a 14-bed ward situated at the eastern end of the Kensington facility.
+A team comprising of Registered Mental Health Nurses, a Social Worker and an Occupational therapist are there to assist with the recovery process for those who are experiencing a severe mental health issues requiring intensive treatment.

 Mental Health Brief Intervention Service (MHBIS)